 Both the X-T2 and the GFX are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T2 replaced the earlier Fujifilm X-T1, while the GFX does not have a direct predecessor.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T2 and the Fujifilm X-T2?
 A synthesis of the relative strong points of each of the models is listed below.